-THE YMCA COACH’S JOB:
+THE YMCA COACH’S ROLE:

 Work with every player on your team.
 The most highly skilled and least highly skilled player on your team should be given equal attention.
 Every player can be helped to improve in ability and enjoy playing.
 And it’s more important that every player participate and have fun, than that a few good players dominate the action.